officiallysingh/spring-boot-spark-iceberg/README.md

 ```
 - Add `aws-java-sdk-bundle-1.12.262.jar`, `hadoop-aws-3.3.4.jar` and `postgresql-42.7.4.jar` to folder `$HIVE_HOME/lib`.
 Versions may vary, so make sure to use compatible versions with your setup.
 - **Spark Hadoop Configurations**
-  Each catalog stores its metadata in its own storage such as Postgres (or any other relational database) for Hive, MongoDB for Nessie etc.
+  Each catalog stores some metadata regarding the tables in its own storage such as Postgres (or any other relational database) for Hive, MongoDB for Nessie etc.
-  But the table's data is stored in a distributed file system such as HDFS, S3, Azure Blob Storage or Google Cloud Storage (GCS).
+  But the catalog metadata json files and table's data is stored in a distributed file system such as HDFS, S3, Azure Blob Storage or Google Cloud Storage (GCS).
   **So you need to set Spark Hadoop configurations, either you can configure them globally as follows, which will be used by all Catalogs configured in your application.**
 ```yaml
 spark: